From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Benchmarks

-Classical reinforcement learning has the agent optimizing for a maximal reward $R$.
-As was stated in \cite{leike_ai_2017}, this might be important for the agent's main objective, but in many domains there are also a lot of side-objectives and safety concerns.
+Classical reinforcement learning has the agent optimizing for a maximum reward $R$.
+As stated in \cite{leike_ai_2017}, this might be important for the main objective of the agent, but in many domains there are also many side-objectives and safety concerns.